Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-Apparently, assigning a value to all observables in such a way that it is consistent in each classical context is already too much to ask for: \begin{theorem}[Kochen-Specker (Observable version),\cite{doekoc}, Theorem 2.4] Suppose $\A$ is a Von Neumann algebra with no type $I_1$ and $I_2$ summands.
-Then, there does not exist a map $\A\ra{}\C$ that restricts to a *-homomorphism on each commutative Von Neumann subalgebra. \end{theorem} Similarly, as a corollary of the solution to the Mackey-Gleason problem (theorem \ref{thm:macgle}), we see that a state is immediately determined if we know it in all classical contexts. \begin{definition}[Quasi-State] Let $\A$ be a Von Neumann algebra.
-Then we understand a quasi-state on $\A$ to be a map $\A\ra{\omega}\C$ with the properties that its restriction to each commutative Von Neumann subalgebra is a state and that $\omega(a+ia')=\omega(a)+i\omega(a')$ for all self-adjoint $a,a'\in \A$.\end{definition} \begin{theorem}[Gleason,\cite{bunmac}] Let $\A$ be a Von Neumann algebra without type $I_2$ summand.
-Then any quasi-state on $\A$ is actually a state.\end{theorem} Finally, we have a similar phenomenon on the logical level: \begin{theorem}[Kochen-Specker (Logical version\footnote{To make this sound more like a statement about logic, the usual, weaker statement of this theorem is that there does not exist a $\Pi(\A)\ra{}B$ into a non-trivial Boolean algebra $B$ that is a morphism of Boolean algebras when restricted to each Boolean subalgebra of $\Pi(\mathcal{B}(\h))$.}), \, easy corollary of results in \cite{doekoc}] Suppose $\A$ is a Von Neumann algebra with no type $I_1$ and $I_2$ summands.
-Then, there does not exist a map $\Pi(\A)\ra{}L$ into a non-trivial distributive lattice $L$ that is a lattice homomorphism when restricted to each Boolean subalgebra of $\Pi(\mathcal{B}(\h))$. \end{theorem} \begin{proof}Suppose we do have such a map $\Pi(\A)\ra{q}L$.
-Then, we have a lattice homomorphism $L\ra{ay}\mathrm{Spec}(L)$ that embeds the lattice (as the principal ideals) in its frame of ideals.
-Seeing that this is a frame, it has a natural structure of a (complete) Heyting algebra.
-This means that we have a homomorphism of Heyting algebras $\mathrm{Spec}(L)\ra{\neg\neg}\mathrm{Compl}(\mathrm{Spec}(L))=:B$ to its Boolean subalgebra $B$ of complemented elements.
-Then, pick a point $p$ of $B$ (a homomorphism to $\{\bot,\top\}$).
-(We can do this since non-triviality of $L$ implies that $B$ is non-trivial and every non-trivial Boolean algebra has points (the points of its Stone space).
-Then, $p\circ\neg\neg\circ ay\circ q$ defines a two-valued finitely additive probability measure on $\Pi(\A)$.
-According to Lemma 2.7 in \cite{doekoc} this extends to a *-homomorphism $\A\ra{}\C$, which we know not to exist by theorem \ref{thm:kocobs}.\end{proof}
+Apparently, assigning a value to all observables in such a way that it is consistent in each classical context is already too much to ask for: \begin{theorem}[Kochen-Specker (Observable version),\cite{doekoc}, Theorem 2.4] Suppose $\A$ is a von Neumann algebra with no type $I_1$ or $I_2$ summands.
+Then there does not exist a map $\A\ra{}\C$ that restricts to a unital *-homomorphism on each commutative von Neumann subalgebra. \end{theorem} Similarly, as a corollary of the solution to the Mackey-Gleason problem (theorem \ref{thm:macgle}), we see that a state is immediately determined by its values in all classical contexts. \begin{definition}[Quasi-State] Let $\A$ be a von Neumann algebra.
+By a quasi-state on $\A$ we mean a map $\A\ra{\omega}\C$ such that its restriction to each commutative von Neumann subalgebra is a state and $\omega(a+ia')=\omega(a)+i\omega(a')$ for all self-adjoint $a,a'\in \A$.\end{definition} \begin{theorem}[Gleason,\cite{bunmac}] Let $\A$ be a von Neumann algebra without a type $I_2$ summand.
+Then any quasi-state on $\A$ is actually a state.\end{theorem} Finally, we have a similar phenomenon at the logical level: \begin{theorem}[Kochen-Specker (Logical version\footnote{To make this sound more like a statement about logic, the usual, weaker statement of this theorem is that there does not exist a map $\Pi(\A)\ra{}B$ into a non-trivial Boolean algebra $B$ that is a bounded Boolean-algebra homomorphism when restricted to each Boolean subalgebra of $\Pi(\A)$.}), \, easy corollary of results in \cite{doekoc}] Suppose $\A$ is a von Neumann algebra with no type $I_1$ or $I_2$ summands.
+Then there does not exist a map $\Pi(\A)\ra{}L$ into a non-trivial bounded distributive lattice $L$ that is a bounded lattice homomorphism when restricted to each Boolean subalgebra of $\Pi(\A)$. \end{theorem} \begin{proof}Suppose we do have such a map $\Pi(\A)\ra{q}L$.
+Then we have a bounded lattice homomorphism $L\ra{ay}\mathrm{Spec}(L)$ that embeds the lattice (as the principal ideals) in its frame of ideals.
+Since this is a frame, it has a natural structure of a (complete) Heyting algebra.
+The double-negation nucleus gives a frame homomorphism $\mathrm{Spec}(L)\ra{\neg\neg}\mathrm{Reg}(\mathrm{Spec}(L))=:B$ to the Boolean algebra $B$ of regular elements.
+Then pick a point $p$ of $B$ (a homomorphism to $\{\bot,\top\}$).
+We can do this since non-triviality of $L$ implies that $B$ is non-trivial and every non-trivial Boolean algebra has points (the points of its Stone space).
+Then $p\circ\neg\neg\circ ay\circ q$ defines a two-valued finitely additive probability measure on $\Pi(\A)$.
+According to Lemma 2.7 in \cite{doekoc} this extends to a unital *-homomorphism $\A\ra{}\C$, which we know cannot exist by theorem \ref{thm:kocobs}.\end{proof}